KEMONOYA/zettelkasten/ZETTELKASTEN/Mechanical similarity.md

 With all this established, we can make some important inferences.

-- In small oscillation, the potential energy $U$ is a quadratic function of the coordinates (i.e. $k=2$), so from the above relation between time and linear dimensions, the period of small oscillations is independent of their amplitudes.
+- In small oscillations, the potential energy $U$ is a quadratic function of the coordinates (i.e. $k=2$), so from the above relation between time and linear dimensions, the period of small oscillations is independent of their amplitudes.
 - In uniform fields of force, the potential energy is a linear function of the coordinates (i.e. $k=1$).
 So it follows that, in free fall under gravity for example, the time taken is proportional to the square root of the initial height above the ground.
 - In the Newtonian attraction of two masses, or the Coulomb interactions of two charges, the potential energy is inversely proportion to the distance apart (i.e. $k=-1$).
 Therefore, we find that $t^{\prime}/t = (l^\prime/l)^{3/2}$.
 From this, we can state that the square of time of revolution is proportional to the cube of the size of the orbit.
-This is *Kepler's third law.*
+This is *[[Kepler's third law]].*

 ___
 # References